COMPANY

-Five ways companies handle funds flow
+Five ways companies handle the flow of funds

-1. Direct settlement
+Direct settlement

 Direct settlement means funds are transferred directly to the destination account from the source account.